 Evaluate the ICP of the new audience

-You've now finished building your ICP analysis leveraging the Univariate Analysis feature of the Data Science Studio, congrats!
+You've now finished building your ICP analysis leveraging the Customer Fit Insights feature of the Data Studio, congrats!
 The next and final step is to get insights out of it.
 See you at the next article!

 To Go Further

-- How to read and get insights from a Univariate Analysis
+- How to read and get insights from a Customer Fit Insights

 - My field does not appear in the audience: have you granted access to these fields to MadKudu?
 If yes, the reason could be that we are not pulling them yet > How to pull additional fields to use in the MadKudu platform